 A warmer climate means more risks

-According to evaluations from the IPCC and the Swedish Meteorological and Hydrological Institute (SMHI), Sweden will experience a warmer and more humid climate in the future, with changing patterns of precipitation, increased events of heavy rainfall, more frequent extensive droughts and heatwaves along with rising sea levels.
-This will lead to an increase in climatic risks such as flooding, erosion, landslides, forest fires and droughts.
-The effects of climate change will have a tremendous impact on infrastructure, city planning, land use and water management – societal sectors that are currently being carried out within the frames of the existing climate.
+According to evaluations from the IPCC and the Swedish Meteorological and Hydrological Institute (SMHI), Sweden will experience a warmer and more humid climate in the future, with changing patterns of precipitation, increased events of heavy rainfall, more frequent extensive droughts, and heatwaves along with rising sea levels.
+This will lead to an increase in climatic risks such as flooding, erosion, landslides, forest fires, and droughts.
+The effects of climate change will have a tremendous impact on infrastructure, city planning, land use, and water management – societal sectors that are currently being carried out within the frames of the existing climate.

 Climate adaptation in urban planning

 Adaptation poses a great challenge to existing planning norms, legislation and practices and can be expensive to apply, but there are also extensive business opportunities in innovative climate adaptation solutions within the realm of urban planning.
-The cost of climate adaption and prevention is usually cheaper than the costs for the consequences that a changing climate will bring.
+The cost of climate adaptation and prevention is usually cheaper than the costs of the consequences that a changing climate will bring.
 In order to create a long-term, sustainable adaption, risk and vulnerability analysis are key.

 Related Best Practices